 - Although our experience is limited to finite magnitudes, we can grasp the idea of infinity.
 When a little child learns his numbers, you can teach him that there is no end to counting—that it goes on endlessly to infinity—and he readily comprehends what you mean.
 The first to point out how remarkable it is that we understand the meaning of infinity was Pascal.

-- Where does the idea of infinity come from if there is nothing of infinite (or infinitesimal) magnitude either in dimension or quantity among the things that actually exist?
+- Where does the idea of infinity come from if there is nothing of infinite (or infinitesimal) magnitude either in dimension or quantity among the things we actually observe?
 Again, the most satisfying explanation is that the idea of infinity must have a counterpart in reality beyond the physical world.

 - How has the concept of infinity dawned upon our minds if not through experience?
 Again, the most satisfying explanation is that an infinite Creator made us capable of understanding something about infinity so that we might know Him better.